 By enabling the transaction to occur through payment channels rather than on-chain, the lightning network offers a potential way for bitcoin to address its scalability problem.
 People have likened this to what fiat currency did for gold, arguing that the lightning network could be bitcoin's 'killer application'.

-The analogy works when you think about it, fiat currency was a way of scaling gold, just like the lightning network is a way of scaling bitcoin.
-In a sense, Fiat 'killed' gold as a currency and turned it into a value store.
+The analogy works when you think about it, the use of paper notes was a way of scaling gold, just like the lightning network is a way of scaling bitcoin.
+The scaling of printed money eventually 'killed' gold as a currency and turned it into a value store.
 It remains to be seen if the lightning network can do this for Bitcoin.

 What then, are the potential drawbacks of the lightning network and how do other attempts to scale blockchains differ?